etjoy82/Recursive-Intelligence-Expansion/README.md

 Welcome to the Recursive Intelligence Expansion Methodology (RIEM{})!

-This 🚀 Start Here section gives you a fast, intuitive entry point into RIEM{}.
-Once you’ve explored it, feel free to navigate the rest of the document using the fully indexed Table of Contents just below.
+This 🚀 Start Here section offers a fast, intuitive entry into RIEM{}.
+Once you’ve explored it, feel free to navigate the rest of the document using the fully indexed Table of Contents just below—but remember: this README opens the door, the TSL volumes contain the full recursive system, and RUMIA invites you to collaborate in its unfolding through exploration, reflection, and co-creation.

 <details>
 <summary><strong>🗂️ New to RIEM{}?
 Click Here to Unfold Key Terms</strong></summary>